 Why are we writing about video games on the MosaLingua blog?
-Because they follow the two principle we stress the most: entertainment and effectiveness!
-Video games contain plenty of dialogue, engaging stories, and if they interest you, they give you motivation to continue.
+Because they follow the two principles we stress the most: entertainment and effectiveness!
+Video games contain plenty of dialogue, engaging stories, and if they interest you, they give you the motivation to continue.

 Honestly, I think video games are more effective than foreign films for learning languages.
 Interactivity is crucial — whether it’s studying abroad, chatting online, speaking in a classroom or playing video games.